-Recently we got many messages about face ID not available after screen replacement from our clients, which surprised our technicians greatly.
+Recently we got many messages about Face ID not available after screen replacement from our clients, which surprised our technicians greatly.
 Since the screen replacing would not affect face ID function at all according to our practical verification.
-However, REWA LAB has done some further researches and will share you the detailed analysis and solution for face ID failure caused by damage of flex cable after repair here.
+However, REWA has done some further researches and will share you the detailed analysis and solution for iPhone X face ID failure caused by damage of flex cable after repair here.

 How does face ID work?

 First, let’s understand how face ID works.
 The whole functional area is dubbed the “TrueDepth camera system”, which is made up of flood illuminator, infrared camera, front camera, dot projector, proximity sensor, ambient light sensor, speaker and microphone.
+Speaking of which, have you read iPhone 8/X Ambient Light Sensor Issues?
 Every time you glance at your iPhone X, the flood illuminator detects your face with infrared light and forms an image.
 Then the dot projector will project out over 30,000 invisible infrared dots over your face to create a 3D map.
 Last, the infrared camera reads this map and sends the data to neural networks to create a mathematical model of your face.
 Your iPhone X will check that mathematical model against the one that you’ve set up and stored on your device to see if it’s a match, and if it is, it will unlock your phone.

 How do we repair?